ShibataLab/ros_baxter_workshop/README.md

 # ros_baxter_workshop
 This repository contains information for getting started with ROS and Baxter robot.
+This repository assumes that you have a working Ubuntu OS.

+## Prerequisites
+* Ubuntu 14.04 LTS

 ## ROS Indigo and Baxter API Installation